ttddee/Cascade/README.md

 - All image processing is done on the GPU
 - 32 bit linear color pipeline
 - Support for the most common color spaces and file formats
+- You can write your own image processing effects using GLSL.
+A quick introduction on how to do that is [here](https://cascadedocs.readthedocs.io/en/latest/writingshader.html)

 ## Download